mthayden4726/Functional_diversity_across_scales/Documentation.md

    * This function is parallelized such that the same approach is running simultaneously for multiple window sizes.

 # NEON-specific Processing Steps
 In order to operationalize this workflow, we are using hyperspectral data from the NEON AOP.
 The following sections detail the necessary steps for pre-processing of the NEON data.
-If using a different data source, jump ahead to [Scale-Normalized Functional Diversity] (#Scale-Normalization).
+If using a different data source, jump ahead to [Scale-Normalized Functional Diversity](#scale-normalization).

 ## Image Correction
 The first step of the workflow is to implement topographic and BRDF corrections (as well as an NDVI threshold) based on correction coefficients provided by Kyle Kovach. *If correction coefficients are not available, this step could be skipped*